Studying Abroad During Community College

 How Long are the Programs?

-Yet while the duration of stay may be declining, survey results report that programs that are at least 6 weeks in length can be “enormously successful in producing important academic, inter- and intra-personal, career, and intercultural development outcomes.”
-While some programs may range anywhere from two weeks to multiple semesters, the survey findings are significant as students are shifting towards the trend of attending shorter programs.
+Yet while the duration of stay may be declining, survey results report that programs at least 6 weeks in length can be “enormously successful in producing important academic, inter- and intra-personal, career, and intercultural development outcomes.”
+While some programs may range from two weeks to multiple semesters, the survey findings are significant as students are shifting towards attending shorter programs.

 Which Careers are Best for Studying Abroad?

 While the academic, personal, and professional benefits are great for any career avenue, the most advocated career for global opportunities are jobs in language and communication.
-According to Transitions Abroad, 42 percent of respondents report that they now use a secondary language, other than English, on a regular basis after studying abroad while living with a family.
-The option to live with a family is called “homestay,” while as students who do not choose the homestay option normally live in an apartment or dorm.
-Students who lived outside of the homestay option reported slightly lower rates of using a secondary foreign language on a regular basis.
+According to Transitions Abroad, 42 percent of respondents report using a secondary language other than English regularly after studying abroad while living with a family.
+The option to live with a family is called “homestay,” while students who do not choose the homestay option typically live in an apartment or dorm.
+Students outside the homestay option reported slightly lower rates of regularly using a secondary foreign language.

-Also, paired with studying abroad, students can also often take advantage of internship opportunities abroad.
+Also, paired with studying abroad, students can often take advantage of internship opportunities abroad.
 According to data from Transitions Abroad, many students find that their career choices are directly reflected by their internship experience abroad.
-In fact, nearly 70% of students who interned abroad stated that this experience helped them pursue a specific career direction, in contrast to only 60% of those who did not internet.
+Nearly 70% of students who interned abroad stated that this experience helped them pursue a specific career direction, in contrast to only 60% of those who did not use the Internet.
 Additionally, 83% of respondents believed that their overseas internship helped them gain skills that had benefits for their long-term career path, in comparison to only 75% who did not intern.

 Requirements to Study Abroad

-While each college has unique requirements, the IIE asserts that most community colleges have an “open door’ policy, where, “community college study abroad programs include all ages, aptitudes, and backgrounds.
-While some pre-requisites may exist, GPA, campus standing, and disabilities do not normally figure into admission.
-In that community colleges are bound by their commitment to offering high-quality, low-cost academic programs, they make study abroad accessible to all students and challenge the convention that studies abroad is for elite students only.”
+While each college has unique requirements, the IIE asserts that most community colleges have an “open door’ policy, where “community college study abroad programs include all ages, aptitudes, and backgrounds.
+While some prerequisites may exist, GPA, campus standing, and disabilities do not normally figure into admission.
+Community colleges are bound by their commitment to offering high-quality, low-cost academic programs, and they make study abroad accessible to all students, challenging the convention that studies abroad are for elite students only.”

 How Can I Enroll in a Program?

-Students can find out about study abroad opportunities by visiting their community college’s website or meeting with an academic advisor.
-Many states also have educational boards that can assist students with more information and services.
+Students can learn about study abroad opportunities by visiting their community college’s website or meeting with an academic advisor.
+Many states also have educational boards to assist students with more information and services.
 For example, California Colleges for International Education (CCIE) “works to provide community college students the opportunity to study abroad, improve foreign language acquisition and fluency, and provide colleges an opportunity to internationalize the curricula, bring international students to our campuses.”

 With the aid of CCIE, over 3,500 community college students in California studied abroad during the 2005-2006 academic year.
-Their program venues include semesters in Europe, Africa, Australia, and many others.
-While the cost of studying abroad is often an inhibiting factor for some students, as many programs are expensive, most community colleges offer payment plans, scholarships, and financial assistance to help with the monetary implications.
+Their program venues include semesters in Europe, Africa, Australia, etc. While the cost of studying abroad is often an inhibiting factor for some students, as many programs are expensive, most community colleges offer payment plans, scholarships, and financial assistance to help with the monetary implications.